Convenience · Customer

 Customer Behavior that actually works for Convenience retail.

-location-level Customer signals, caught before they compound.
+location-level customer signals, caught before they compound.

 Why customer matters